 Images are rich sources of data

 We’ve already seen innovation driving new models of care when large collections of images are available for analysis – for example in dermatology.
-Here the ease of taking a photograph and uploading an image has enabled AI led diagnostic algorithms to be developed that perform just as well(?) as your local dermatologist.
+Here the ease of taking a photograph and uploading an image has enabled AI led diagnostic algorithms to be developed.

 We have an ever-increasing range of neuro-imaging technologies

 There are a number of different approaches to neuro-imaging used routinely, from computed tomography (CT) to near-infrared spectroscopy (NIRS).
 The most widely used is, perhaps, functional magnetic resonance imaging (fMRI).
 This provides anatomical and functional information about changes in blood flow to particular areas of the brain, known to correlate closely with the activation of neurones.
 It is used to aid the diagnosis of neurodegenerative disorders, such as Alzheimer’s disease, as well as, chronic diseases such as glioblastoma.